Women in Entrepreneurship

 Thank you, Leading Ladies!

 NACCE recently hosted our first Leading Ladies call, a networking hour designed to bring some light, levity and community to our entrepreneurs and entrepreneurial leaders.
 We were thrilled to be joined by a senior capstone class from new member Bennett College (NC), and to spend some time with both new and familiar NACCE champions.
-Look for more information about upcoming Leading Ladies events in eNews, and save the date for our first round of Wonder Women Meetups coming in June 2021!
+Look for more information about upcoming Leading Ladies events in eNews, and save the date for our first round of Wonder Women Meetups coming this summer!